vertica/vertica-containers/README.md

 ## [UDx-container](https://github.com/vertica/vertica-containers/tree/main/UDx-container)

-This directory packages in a container the following resources required to build User-Defined eXtensions:
+The UDx-container directory packages in a container the following resources required to build User-Defined eXtensions:
 - C++-compiler
 - Libraries
 - Google protobuf compiler
 - Python interpreter
 - Tools to invoke the UDx

-As noted above, to build and install this container you need a copy of the Vertica RPM (or Vertica .deb file used at your site for your Vertica installation.
+As noted above, to build and install this container you need a copy of the Vertica RPM or .deb file used at your site for your Vertica installation.

 To build the UDx-container, you must have a a licensed Vertica RPM or .deb file.